xtanaa001/academic-kickstart/content/home/research.md

 # I study the interplay between mechanism design, machine learning and online algorithms, with a focus on applications in networked systems and markets.

 # {{< figure library="true" src="research_overview.png" title="" lightbox="false" >}}

+# ### Online Decision-Making and Incentives
+# ### Networked Systems, Platforms, and Markets

+# emerging from **Networked Systems, Platforms, and Markets**.
+I am most excited by problems

 +++

-### Online Decision-Making and Incentives

-I study the interplay between online algorithms, mechanism design, and machine learning.
-Current topics of interest include [online mechanism design](/research/#online-mechanism-design) and [online learning](/research/#online-learning).
+I study **Online Decision-Making and Incentives**, and focus on understanding the interplay between mechanism design, online algorithms, and machine learning.
+Current topics include [online mechanism design](/research/#online-mechanism-design) and [online learning](/research/#online-learning).

-### Networked Systems, Platforms, and Markets

-I am interested in problems where theory provides rich insight into the design of platforms and markets in networked systems such as [computer networks](/research/#computer-networks), [cloud computing](/research/#cloud-computing) and [energy systems](/research/#energy-systems).
+I am also interested in problems emerging from **Networked Systems** where the interaction between incentives, learning and algorithms provides rich insight into the design of real platforms and markets for adaptive resource allocation.
+Current applications include [computer networks](/research/#computer-networks), [cloud computing](/research/#cloud-computing) and [energy systems](/research/#energy-systems).